 It shouldn’t take too long.
 Craft paint dries really fast.
 To layer colors, let the coats dry in between and then paint over them.
 It’s better to layer dark colors over light colors instead of the reverse.

 Add in Your Plants

-There’s two ways you can do this.
+There are two ways you can do this.
 One, you can put the plants directly inside the pots.
 In this case, you might want to consider sealing the inside with something waterproof.
-Otherwise the Terracotta will absorb some of the moisture.
+Otherwise, the Terracotta will absorb some of the moisture.
 You’ll also want to purchase the accompanying tray to place underneath each pot to catch extra water.

 The second option is to leave plants in their little plastic containers they come in and then slip them inside the planters.
 Then when you go to water, you can pull them out and give them a good soak in the sink instead of playing the will-these-overflow game.

 Enjoy!
-These little beauties will look amazing in any room you place them in.
+These little beauties will look fantastic in any room you place them in.